sahilseth/sahilseth.github.com/_posts/blog/2015-08-10-intro-params.md

 set_opts(first = "John", last = "Doe", full_name = '{{{first}}} {{{last}}}')
 ```

-**Automatic checking**
+Now, `get_opts("full_name")` would reveal `John Doe`.

+### automatic checking of file path

-Additionally, values all parameters ending with `_exe|_path|_dir` are checked by `load_opts`, whether they exist or not.
-If they don't exist a warning (not error) is thrown, informing user of the issue.
+Additionally, values of all parameters ending with `_exe|_path|_dir` are checked by `load_opts`; whether they exist or not.
+If they don't exist a warning (not error) is thrown, informing the user of the issue.

-The package is already on [CRAN](https://cran.rstudio.com/web/packages/params/index.html), though a more recent devel version is available on [github](https://github.com/sahilseth/params).
-Also, a detailed readme and examples are available on the [this website](http://sahilseth.com/params/).
+The package is on [CRAN](https://cran.rstudio.com/web/packages/params/index.html), though a more recent development version is available at [github.com/sahilseth/params](https://github.com/sahilseth/params).
+Also, a detailed readme with examples are available on the [sahilseth.com/params](http://sahilseth.com/params/).